 Maimai is a series that should really need very little introduction if you have kept up to decent speed with arcades over the past decade.
 Even if you don’t recognize the name, it’s highly possible you know its distinctive cabinet from media as the “washing machine game” 😛 Upon its original release in Japan over ten years ago, the title became one of Sega’s first long-lasting hits in the arcade rhythm action arena, standing toe-to-toe with and even beating the Bemani efforts by Konami, as well as spawning the subsequent Chunithm and Ongeki series from the same development team.

 Being such an eye-catching and popular game in its homeland, Maimai always seemed to be primed for at least some sort of official overseas release, with talk of this often recurring.
 It did expand to the likes of China and other Asian territories successfully, for a while.
 But a few US tests in 2016-17 at select Round1USA and Dave & Busters locations aside, that then never quite happened for any of the West.
-There’s been plenty of speculation as to how and why, whilst Konami’s rhythm games still came over to those chains – but what is clear that those US tests did not do well enough.
+There’s been plenty of speculation as to how and why, whilst Konami’s rhythm games still came over to those chains – but what is clear is that those US tests did not do well enough.

 The series continued to endure elsewhere though, receiving a full cabinet and software relaunch in 2019 with Maimai DX, and another “international version” of this translated into English for most other countries in Asia soon after.
 Though seemingly unlikely to ever go further following the failed tests for the original game, that always left a slight door ajar for it… and so today, Maimai returns to testing in the US.